Medical Misdiagnosis Compensation Claims

 Our legal experts understand that in some cases, the medical misdiagnosis has an impact on your ability to work and so you may be concerned about the financial cost of making a claim.

 The first step is to get in touch using our online claim form.
 From there, we will arrange a free no-obligation consultation which allows you to discuss your experience and possible options available to you.

 Hudgell Solicitors has one of the UK’s leading medical negligence compensation claims teams, led by specialists with decades of experience in handling high-value, complex cases to support those with serious and life-changing injuries.
 We know that, beyond compensation, you’ll want to know why things went wrong and we’ll help you get the apology and answers you deserve along with the compensation you need to make the best recovery possible.

-- Led by Law Society Clinical Negligence Panel member Chris Moore and Vince Shore who jointly lead the team.
+- Jointly led by Law Society Clinical Negligence Panel member Chris Moore and Vince Shore.

-- Over 40 years combined experience of handling cases involving serious injuries gained through negligence.
+- Over 40 years of combined experience in handling cases involving serious injuries gained through negligence.

-- Specialists in rehabilitation for patients with birth injuries, orthapaedic injuries, GP or hospital negligence and misdiagnosis.
+- Specialists in rehabilitation for patients with birth injuries, orthopaedic injuries, GP or hospital negligence and misdiagnosis.

 - Leaders in securing compensation settlements and helping clients make the best possible recovery.

 There are many ways you can fund your case.
 At Hudgell Solicitors, we are committed to fighting for the people who need us the most, not those who can pay the most.